guillermooo/sublime-undocs/source/reference/symbols.rst

 Defining Symbols
 ================

-Several symbol definition files can coexist in the same package.
-For example, two symbol definition files could work in tandem: one would define all symbols, and a second one would selectively hide some of them that were uninteresting for users.

-The symbol navigation framework in Sublime Text is strictly text-based and uses scope selectors to capture symbols in source code files.
-No lexical or syntactical analysis is performed.

 Sublime Text features two types of symbol list: a local symbol list (active file) and a global symbol list (project-wide).
 Using symbol definition files, you can target both individually.

+Symbol definition files use scope selectors to capture symbols in source code files.

+Several symbol definition files can coexist in the same package.
+For example, two symbol definition files could work in tandem: one would define all symbols, and a second one could selectively hide some of them if they were uninteresting for users.

 ..
 XXX: ref scopes